supervisely-ecosystem/ui-widgets-demos/status elements/005_task_logs/README.md

 The **`TaskLogs`** widget in Supervisely is designed to display task logs for a given task ID.

-> ℹ️ This widget will display logs passed by the session ID **only in production**.
-In development mode, the message _"You are currently in development mode.
-Task logs will be displayed only in production mode."_ will be displayed.
+> ℹ️ This widget will display logs only for the session ID **in production**.
+> In development mode, the message `"You are currently in development mode.
+Task logs will be displayed only in production mode."` will be shown.

 [Read this tutorial in the developer portal.](https://developer.supervise.ly/app-development/widgets/status-elements/tasklogs)